Yes, I am a believer that forever is possible in a relationship, and in marriage.

-- If you run a business, one should just be content on the background to support or be the alter ego of the other.
+- If you run a business, one should just be content in the background to support or be the alter ego of the other.
 Being an officer in the same company is hazardous to a relationship.
 You bring the problems of biz to your bedroom and vice-versa.
-I’ve witnessed unnecessary stress in the marriage of friends, so this one is to spare you from unnecessary headache.
+I’ve witnessed unnecessary stress in the marriage of friends, so this one is to spare you from unnecessary headaches.

 - Have sex regularly, if you have been married for a while, daily sex is no longer doable like it used to.
 Thrice a week will do.

 Remember who you made your promise to when you got married.
 Marriage is not a covenant between you and your spouse, but a covenant of 3 persons- you made a promise to each other in the presence of, and you made a promise to GOD.
 As a result, you are made one.
 This is the reason why it took a lot of time and resources to recover and move on from a failed marriage.
 To some peeps who don’t get it, I ask them to visualize removing one part of their body.
 The whole process simulates what happens when what was made one was pulled apart.